“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 âKiira and her bandmates recorded a version of Phil Collinsâ âIn the Air Tonightâ that exactly captured the terror and anger we both felt.
 I must have listened to it a thousand times, especially the part we both knew was about the way she felt toward Money and Heino.â

-Because Magner was such a pathological liar, I immediately determined that this cover song was not recorded by Magner and her friends.
-Magner had no lasting friends, and she never recorded music professionally (she just hoarded second-hand gear).
-Magner appropriated the song she gave to Dreger from the metal band Nonpoint.
-In fact, hereâs the version Dreger has on her playlist:
+Because Magner was such a pathological liar, I immediately determined that this cover song was not recorded by Magner and friends.
+Magner had no lasting friends and never recorded music professionally (just hoarded second-hand gear).
+Magner appropriated the song Dreger listened to from the metal band Nonpoint.
+This is the version on Dreger’s playlist.

 Thatâs right, Dreger listened to âMagnerâsâ song âa thousand times,â never once stopping to wonder how a 60-something reclusive hoarder and drug addict might be able to create a professionally-produced studio recording.
 Thatâs a perfect analogy for whatâs going on here.
-Magner was such a skillful liar and fraud, and Dreger is so incompetent and blinded to the truth, that it didnât even occur to Dreger sheâs been duped by Magner for over 20 years (and counting).
+Magner was such a skillful liar and fraud, and Dreger is so incompetent and blinded to the truth, that it didnât even occur to Dreger that Magner was lying for over 20 years.
 Dreger asks rhetorically,

 âHow many times did we talk about the âpack of lies,â Kiira?â

 Why is Dreger so easy to exploit?
-Why is she so eager to spread misinformation and lies without checking them?
-Everything Magner claimed about her life was a lie or exaggeration designed to manipulate people like Dreger.
-Apparently Magnerâs first lie was such a big success that she had an encore performance of playing Dreger like a fool.
-Dreger writes in her hagiography of Magner:
+Why is Dreger so eager to spread misinformation and lies without checking them?
+Every biographical claim Magner made was a lie or exaggeration designed to manipulate people like Dreger.
+From Dreger’s hagiography of Magner:

 âA couple of months before they finally made the terrible diagnosis of cancer all through her body, she wrote and recorded a new song, âKaliâs Day,â a song she told me was about her and progestin, and simultaneously about me and dex.
 Iâm crying too hard to explain that whole song.
 Iâll just say here that the refrain is this: